UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 • Reading the Electricity Facts Label (EFL) is essential to uncover easy-to-miss delivery charges and minimum usage fees.

 The marketing pitches for “free electricity” sound incredibly tempting, promising glorious weekends of unlimited air conditioning or nights where you can run every appliance without spending a dime.
-But what’s the catch?
-Retail energy providers are businesses, not charities, and they have to make up for those unpaid hours somewhere.
+However, the reality is that this promotional energy is directly subsidized by substantially higher electricity rates during the rest of the day.
 While free nights or weekends plans can be an absolute goldmine for very specific lifestyles, they frequently cost the average user significantly more money than a standard contract.
-We want to protect your wallet from unexpectedly high bills, so let’s break down exactly how these plans structure their pricing in deregulated markets and whether signing up actually makes sense for your household.
+We want to protect your wallet from unexpectedly high bills, so let’s break down exactly how these time-of-use electricity plans structure their pricing in deregulated markets, explore the hidden costs, and uncover whether signing up actually makes financial sense for your household.

 Diagram illustrating free electricity hours overnight (8pm-6am) versus higher rates during the day.